thinktandem/tandem/docs/guides/improve-tandem.md

 _Generally_, action items should be able to fit into the following categories

-#### Bug or improvement
+#### Bug/Improvement

-A bug/improvement should describe steps to replicate and then the proposed "fix" or "improvement".
+A bug/improvement should detail steps to replicate a "problem" and then suggest a "fix" or "improvement".

+#### Task

+A task is something to be done that does not fit as a bug or an improvement.
+They follow a much looser structure than `bugs` or `proposals`.
+They should seek to provide the "minimal amount of information required" so that someone else can _get started_ without requiring a ton of feedback.
+To that end tasks can take various forms such as ...

+* A glorified placeholder with an obvious and simple task so that something can be tracked
+* A user story with a list of action items
+* A feature with a rough sketch of a technical architecture and/or implementation
+* A haiku, limmerick or sonnet

+Use your best judgment and do not [choose poorly](https://www.youtube.com/watch?v=Ubw5N8iVDHI).

 #### Discussion